Group Conduct Review Process

 Any unexcused failure to attend a hearing or conference will result in the hearing being held in the absence of the group’s president or the president's designee, at which the hearing officer or panel will not have heard the group’s side of the story.
 If the group has a legitimate need to reschedule a hearing or conference, the group’s president or the president's designee must contact the hearing officer as early as possible before the scheduled hearing or conference date to request rescheduling.

 The group’s president or the president's designee may participate in the Group Conduct Review Process.
 The group may bring any relevant materials and witnesses with personal, relevant knowledge of the incident to the hearing.
-The group may also bring an advisor.
+The group may also have an advisor of their choice present during the hearing and any related meetings.
 Advisors may attend the hearing, but cannot participate in any manner.
-If there is a legitimate conflict of interest related to the advisor, Student Conduct reserves the right to disqualify an advisor.
+If Community Standards and Conduct determines there is a legitimate conflict of interest related to the advisor, Community Standards and Conduct reserves the right to disqualify an advisor.
 The group would then be required to obtain a new advisor.
 When possible, the hearing officer will make reasonable adjustments in order to accommodate an advisor’s schedule.
 However, the hearing officer is not obligated to reschedule meetings and/or hearings to accommodate the advisor.
 A group may select a new advisor in the event of a scheduling conflict.
 Except for witnesses and advisors, other people may not attend the hearing with the group.

-At a pre-hearing conference (for panel hearings) or before the hearing gets underway (for administrative hearings), the group’s president or the president's designee may be asked whether the group wishes to waive the hearing by acknowledging the group’s responsibility in the incident.
+At a pre-hearing conference (for panel hearings), the group’s president or the president's designee may be asked whether the group wishes to waive the hearing by acknowledging the group’s responsibility in the incident.
 If the group acknowledges responsibility, sanctions will be imposed and the group will not be entitled to an appeal.
-If the group does not acknowledge responsibility, the hearing will proceed and the hearing officer or panel will
+If the group does not acknowledge responsibility, or for administrative hearings, the hearing will proceed and the hearing officer or panel will

 - outline the process